Impact of dark matter spikes on the merger rates of Primordial Black Holes: Merger time of PBH binaries

 Then, using the conservation of energy, the final semi-major axis $a_{f}$ of the binary after the DM spikes are totally evaporated~\cite{Kavanagh:2018ggo} can be written as:

 Here, $\beta$ is the ratio of the final to initial semi-major axis of the PBH binary, taking into account the complete evaporation of the DM spikes.

 The variation of the final semi-major axis $a_{f}$ with the initial semi-major axis $a_{i}$ for binaries of dressed PBHs with masses $m_{i}$ and $m_{j}$ is shown in Fig.~\ref{fig:semimajoraxis}.
 In all cases, we see that $a_f$ remains close to $a_i$ for binaries with small initial sizes.
 Binaries with small values of $a_i$ decouple early, meaning that the DM spike has not yet had time to grow.
 The effect of DM spikes comes into play more and more as the semi-major axis increases, because in that case the binary decouples later.
-The larger the size of the DM spikes, the more is the energy ejected out by the PBH binaries during the evaporation of the spike, which ultimately makes the final size of the binary comparatively smaller.
+The heavier the DM spikes, the more the energy ejected by the PBH binaries during the evaporation of the spike, which ultimately makes the final separation of the binary comparatively smaller.

 In the left panel of this figure (for equal mass PBHs), we see that for a density profile of $\rho_\mathrm{sp}(r) \propto r^{-9/4}$, the final semi major axis $a_{f}$ of the binaries becomes constant at large values of the initial semi major axis $a_{i}$.
 This is because the binding energy of DM spikes tends to a constant value with the growth of the DM spikes.
-In contrast, the final semi-major axis $a_{f}$ decreases with increase in the initial semi major axis $a_{i}$ for a DM density profile of $\rho_\mathrm{sp}(r) \propto r^{-3/2}$~\cite{Kavanagh:2018ggo}, because the binding energies of the DM spikes keep increasing for this shallower density profile as the initial size of the binaries increases.
+In contrast, the final semi-major axis $a_{f}$ decreases with increase in the initial semi major axis $a_{i}$ for a DM density profile of $\rho_\mathrm{sp}(r) \propto r^{-3/2}$~\cite{Kavanagh:2018ggo}, because the binding energies of the DM spikes keep increasing for this shallower density profile as the initial separation of the binaries increases.
 In the right panel (for un-equal mass PBHs), we see that as the primary PBH mass $m_{i}$ increases, the mass of its DM spike increases which leads to an increase its binding energy.
-This enhances the loss of energy from the binary during the evaporation of the DM spike, reducing the final size of the binary more in comparison to other binaries with smaller value of $m_{i}$.
+This enhances the loss of energy from the binary during the evaporation of the DM spike, shrinking the binary more in comparison to other binaries with smaller value of $m_{i}$.
 Also, this decrease in the final separation of binaries is much larger for the DM density profile of $\rho_\mathrm{sp}(r) \propto r^{-9/4}$ compared to $r^{-3/2}$.

 Now, the merger time of highly eccentric ($e \sim 1$) isolated binaries emitting energy only via emission of gravitational waves is~\cite{peters_gravitational_1964}:

 Then, substituting the value of the final angular momentum given by Eq.~\eqref{eq:finalangularmomentum} in the above equation, the final merger time of the PBH binaries with \textbf{evaporated} DM spikes can be written as: